MACHU PICCHU 2 DAYS

 - Your level of hiking experience.

-The deposit: to confirm your space on Machupicchu , we need a deposit of $400.00 USD per person.
+The deposit: to confirm your space on Machupicchu , we need a deposit of50% advance.
 (This deposit does not include any transfer fees associated with sending the money to Wayki Trek.)
 You may also pay the entire cost of your trip up front after making your reservation; the alternative is to pay the balance in cash at our office in Cusco.

 HOW TO MAKE THE DEPOSIT: